weiran-aitech/shift_schedule/README.md

    - Every day, 5 shifts are arranged as shown in the table below:
   ![image](https://user-images.githubusercontent.com/84350533/183245697-5dc5c5ad-f774-49d1-93ca-512be6bbd809.png)
    - Every day, no employee works more than one shift.
-   - Each employee takes two days off in the 7-day period.
+   - Each employee has two days off in the 7-day period.
    - Number of shifts are evenly assigned to employees
-   - Shifts assigned to each employee are spaced by at least 24 hours.

 App Result:
 ![image](https://user-images.githubusercontent.com/84350533/181852021-45e3dec2-4bf8-42b8-ab56-0e08492d99c3.png)
 In this shift schedule，each employee works for 40 hours a week.
+Shifts assigned to each employee are spaced by at least 24 hours.

 Email:weiran.aitech@gmail.com